 All this notwithstanding, contract theorists should pay attention to efficient breach.
 Most importantly, a revised theory of efficient breach demonstrates how remedies that apply at the end of a transaction can affect the terms chosen at its birth.
 In many transactions the remedy is likely to affect the price, complicating arguments about its fairness.
 Many parties are likely to prefer efficient remedies, posing a challenge to remedial theories that ignore efficiency altogether.
 And economic analysis suggest mechanisms lawmakers can use to delegate remedial choice to the parties while still giving weight to socially preferred remedies.
 Theorists who make principled arguments for one or another remedy should attend to economic analyses of remedial design, including the idea of efficient breach, which cast new light on these distinctive features of contract law.

-Gregory Klass, Efficient Breach, in THE PHILOSOPHICAL FOUNDATIONS OF CONTRACT LAW (G. Klass, G. Letsas & P. Saprai, eds., Oxford University Press, forthcoming)
+Gregory Klass, Efficient Breach, in THE PHILOSOPHICAL FOUNDATIONS OF CONTRACT LAW 362-387 (Gregory Klass, George Letsas & Prince Saprai eds., Oxford: Oxford University Press 2014)

 Scholarly Commons Citation